Columbia has always been a place apart in Maryland.

 But Rouse Co. recently proposed selling the pavilion, recommending that it be downsized and enclosed.
 It also said it wanted to develop the adjacent land with a mix of commercial and retail, possibly including two big-box stores.
 Such businesses have never been built in Columbia's downtown, but they can be found on the community's eastern edge, about three miles from the property Rouse was hoping to develop next to the pavilion.

-And although Howard County government has traditionally given Rouse wide development berth, especially in the early days, residents have complained in recent years that the company has been less forthcoming about its plans since Rouse left.
+And although Howard County government has traditionally given Rouse wide development berth, especially in the early days, residents have complained in recent years that the company has been less forthcoming about its plans since Rouse's departure.

 A series of zoning board hearings last year, over a proposed housing and retail development downtown, filled 1,000 pages in a loose-leaf binder.
 The proposal also is the subject of a lawsuit between Rouse and the county, filed by the company after the zoning board made a rare decision to reject Rouse's plan.

 The company has said "trust us and let us build," said Barbara Russell, who has lived in Columbia since 1967 and is a member of the Columbia Association's council, the local governing board.
 "But almost anything they can do in downtown Columbia will affect people's lifestyle and property values."

 The proposed takeover by General Growth, whose holdings include Tysons Galleria and Landmark Mall, also comes as some Columbia residents are pondering options, such as tightening a loose set of zoning laws tailored to Rouse's "new town" concept or perhaps some day incorporating and becoming Maryland's second-largest municipality.

 Much hinges on General Growth's attitude toward the community.
 One sign that residents regard as hopeful was the company's announcement that as part of its purchase, General Growth would make a one-time, $20 million payment to the Rouse Co.'s foundation.